LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 ## Client/Consumer Requirements
 We want our API's to be as easy to use as possible.
-This means as little setup as necessary; hopefully nothing more specifying which environment the API has been deployed to.
-If possible run-time environment discovery would be even better (read environment variable?).
+This means as little setup as necessary; hopefully nothing more than specifying which environment the API has been deployed to.
+If possible run-time environment discovery would be even better (using an environment variable or shared config entry?).

 Usage:
 * Use NuGet to find and reference the API assembly